supercollider/supercollider/README_WINDOWS.md

 The exact name will vary depending on what architecture and build configuration you specified.

-Note that for just passing SC to a friend it is not really necessary to create an installer.
+Note that for just passing SC to a friend it is not necessary to create an installer.
 You can copy the main SuperCollider folder created during install to another machine.
 The binary installer just packages this folder and adds a few installation details like registering the uninstaller in the system and removing some registry settings during uninstall.
 The userAppSupportDirectory will be created from scratch if SuperCollider doesn't find it during start-up.
-Whether you copy the SC install folder, or use the full installer, you will always loose the local customizations and additions stored in the userAppSupportDirectory.
+Whether you copy the SC install folder or use the full installer, you will always lose the local customizations and additions stored in the userAppSupportDirectory.
 The new Quarks system provides means to make porting of extension/Quark groups easier.

 ### PortAudio

-You can study the file `external_libraries\portaudio_sc_org\CMakeLists.txt` to learn about the options that the build provides.
-With default settings, all APIs that *work out of the box* are enabled and only the library for static linking is built.
+You can study the file `external_libraries\portaudio_sc_org\CMakeLists.txt` to learn about the options that the builder provides.
+With default settings, all APIs that *work out of the box* is enabled and only the library for static linking is built.
 In the VS-build all APIs are enabled.
-For MinGW, WASAPI is ommitted and some features of DSound's full duplex mode are unavailable.
+For MinGW, WASAPI is omitted and some features of DSound's full-duplex mode are unavailable.
 If you would like to tweak the PortAudio build you can single it out from the SC build with:

     cmake --build . --target portaudio